 The precipitous downfall of crude oil prices from an August 2014 trading range of $98/barrel to settling around $45/barrel (as of September, 2015) has now provided that opportunity witnessed in 2008 all over again, albeit in a different direction.
 Now that we have new methods of analysis and the capability to react more predictively, organizations embracing these methods should be able to reap the benefit of becoming more competitive, identifying the most profitable areas in which to invest, and establishing new aspects of differentiating their product/service offering.
 SAP’s analytical tools powered by the HANA database, as well as itelligence proprietary items, can help accomplish the necessary analysis to achieve these desired results.

-The second part of this blog series will go into detail about how SAP analytical tools provide the solutions businesses need to not just meet industry requirements and other challenges, but also thrive into the future with better efficiency and profitability.
+CLICK HERE to read the second part of this blog series that examines how SAP analytical tools provide the solutions businesses need to not just meet industry requirements and other challenges, but also thrive into the future with better efficiency and profitability.